therealsphinx/support.balsamiq.com/content/plugins/atlassiancloudandldap.md

 *   bought both Balsamiq Mockups for Confluence and Balsamiq Mockups for JIRA
 *   do not use the built-in user management of Confluence and JIRA (this happens if you use LDAP or if you run inside of Atlassian Cloud)

-## How does plugin authentication work in general?
+## How Does Plugin Authentication Work in General?

 As specified in our [Confluence Admin Guide](https://docs.balsamiq.com/confluence/admin-guide/#selecting-mockup-editors) and in our [Mockups for JIRA Admin Guide](https://docs.balsamiq.com/jira/admin-guide/#selecting-mockup-editors) the plugin looks for a user group called _balsamiq-mockups-editors_ to decide which users should have access to create and edit mockups.

-## What if I want my JIRA editor group and my Confluence editor group to be separate?
+## What If I Want My JIRA Editor Group and My Confluence Editor Group to Be Separate?

 Say you bought a 10-editor license of Mockups for Confluence and a 3-editor license of Mockups for JIRA.